 This swan can lower the level of bad cholesterol in the blood and normalize the ratio between good and bad cholesterol.

 Every morning, on an empty stomach, take a tablespoon of ground cranberry, dissolve it slowly in your mouth, and then swallow.

 - Strengthens the immune system.

 - It works against allergies.

 - Reduces the risk of osteoporosis.

 Recipes to improve health

-Preparation: break the carob pods into smaller pieces and boil in three dcl of water.
+Preparation: break the carob pods into smaller pieces and boil three dcl of water.

 Tea should be best cooked at night and allowed to steep in the morning.
 Repeat the procedure for 20 to 25 days.
-Tested to reduce blood urate by more than 100 units.
+It is tested to reduce blood urate by more than 100 units.

-Composition : 5 grams of carob 1 dcl of water.
+Composition: 5 grams of carob, one dcl of water.